 Lundy created Black Girl Sunscreen in part to educate Black and brown folks about the need to wear sunscreen.
 “Normally, Black people don’t wear sunscreen because we weren’t taught to do so,” she told Business Insider.
 By designing a product that eliminates many of the complaints that people of color commonly have with traditional sunscreens, she’s hoping to both tap into an underutilized market and educate people on how to care for their skin.

 With two products currently in the line, the flagship SPF 30 formula and a new SPF 50 version for kids, Lundy has garnered lots of excellent press, a multi-million-dollar valuation on the company, and thousands of five-star reviews from thankful and satisfied customers.
-Though it began as an online-only endeavor, you can now find Lundy’s products at Target.
+Though it began as an online-only endeavor, you can now find Lundy’s products at Amazon.

 If you are looking for more wellness products, check out our list of the best beauty products for Black travelers.